Books & Reviews

 with The Jungle; however, Sinclair deserves equal accolades

-movie studios, and urban sprawl—most of which still apply today.
+industry, movie studios, and urban sprawl—most of which still apply

-The Land of Orange Groves and Jails spans fifty years of
+today.
+The Land of Orange Groves and Jails spans fifty

-Sinclair's funny and fiery writings.
-Taken together, these plays,
+years of Sinclair's funny and fiery writings.
+Taken together,

-novels, articles, and pamphlets show how Sinclair's personal life
+these plays, novels, articles, and pamphlets show how Sinclair's

 "As a pioneer critic of those who use mass media to distract and debase the electorate, Upton Sinclair remains at least as timely as when he wrote, and arguably more so.
 Like a skillful host, Professor Coodley introduces us to a fascinating individual, a force of nature whose activism moved history.
 It's good to see him back - and in fighting form." - Gray Brechin, Author of Imperial San Francisco